Skip to contents

 If Nuisance regressors are provided, they are first projected out from both Y and X using standard linear regression residualization.

-When using method="oasis", the following options are available in the oasis list:
+When using method="oasis", the following options are available in the oasis list (see also oasis_options for a validated constructor):

 • design_spec: A list for building trial-wise designs from event onsets using fmrihrf.
 Must contain: sframe (sampling frame), cond (list with onsets, hrf, and optionally span), and optionally others (list of other conditions to be modeled as nuisances).
 When provided, X can be NULL and will be constructed automatically.